learnbin.net nav logo

 Ionic Equilibrium - Equilibrium Between Ions and Unionized Molecules

 Ionic equilibrium is the equilibrium between ions and unionized molecules.
 These ions are in a weak electrolyte solution.
 Strong electrolytes will completely or almost completely dissociate in a solution.
 So, there are no unionized molecules, and there is no equilibrium.
-But weak electrolytes do not dissociate completely and show equilibrium.
+However weak electrolytes do not dissociate completely and show equilibrium.

 Solubility product constant